Vyral/base-template/_posts/2021-07-22-your-july-housing-market-update-for-louisville.md

 5:54 — Conclusion to today’s video

-If you have any questions about our market, or if you’re looking to buy or sell a home, feel free to reach out to me.
+If you have any questions about our market or if you’re looking to buy or sell a home, feel free to reach out to me.
 I look forward to hearing from you soon.